 Part of crafting the perfect business strategy for your company is knowing which metrics to track.
-When it comes to monitoring performance, companies must use KPIs, or key performance indicators, to gain greater visibility of their company’s progress.
+When it comes to monitoring performance, companies must use KPIs for Finance, or key performance indicators, to gain greater visibility over their company's progress.

-Generally speaking, there are five different KPI categories: profitability, leverage, valuation, liquidity and efficiency.
-These groups can be broken down into a variety of key performance indicators that are used depending on what the organization, team, or individual is trying to achieve.
+Generally speaking, there are five different KPI categories: profitability, leverage, valuation, liquidity, and efficiency.
+These groups can be broken down into a wide range of key performance indicators that are used depending on what the organization, team, or individual is trying to achieve.
 Whether you are analyzing SaaS KPIs, operational KPIs, or even marketing KPIs, all functions within an organization should have their own set of metrics to prioritize.

 In this section, we are going to be breaking down the different metrics by KPI category:

 Also known as OPEX, measures how much it costs a business to cover its day-to-day operations.
 Expenses that are often considered may include inventory costs, payroll, rent, and more.